TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/control-limit-traffic/rate-limiting.md

 ## Setting up a Key-Level Per-endpoint rate limit

-If you want to restrict API clients to a certain rate of requests for a specific endpoint of an API, you will also configure the rate limiter via the security policy.
-However this time you'll assign per-endpoint limits.
+If you want to restrict the request rate for specific API clients to a specific endpoint of an API, you should use the security policy to assign per-endpoint rate limits.
 The allowance that you configure in the policy will be consumed by any requests made to that specific endpoint using a key generated from that policy.
-Thus, if a policy grants access to an API endpoint with `rate=5 per=60` then three clients using keys generated from that policy will each independently be able to make 5 requests in any 60 second period to that particular endpont of the API before receiving the `HTTP 429 Too Many Requests` error.
-Endpoints of the API that doesn't have endpoint level rate limits configured would be using the rate limits inherited to the API either via per-API rate limit or key level global rate limits based on the configurations.
+Each key will have its own allowance, for example: if a policy grants access to an API endpoint with `rate=5 per=60` then three clients using keys generated from that policy will each independently be able to make 5 requests in any 60 second period to that particular endpont of the API before receiving the `HTTP 429 Too Many Requests` error.

+Any API endpoints that don't have endpoint-level rate limits configured will inherit the key-level per-API or key-level global rate limit depending upon which is configured.

 {{< note success >}}
 **Note**